“Mycotecture”, “the idea that mushroom tissue grows into structural forms through biological system engineering.” Philip Ross

 Here are some mistakes that we made when we first started to grow mushrooms.
 Sometimes it’s good to learn from your own mistakes, other times it’s enough to learn from others.

 2018 Abstract.
 In order to improve energy performance of buildings, insulation materials are being used in increasing quantities, which may lead to potential depletions of raw materials.
 One sustainable solution suggested is the use of bio-based, biodegradable materials.
-In this paper, a novel type of bio insulation materials – mycelium is examined.
-The aim is to produce mycelium materials that could be used as insulation and to have properties that match existing building insulation in terms of physical and mechanical characteristics but with an enhanced level of biodegradability.
+In this paper, we examine a novel type of bio insulation materials – mycelium.
+The aim is to produce mycelium materials that may have insulation properties and to have properties that match existing building insulation in terms of physical and mechanical characteristics but with an enhanced level of biodegradability.
 The testing data showed mycelium bricks exhibited good thermal performance.
-Future work is planned to improve growing process and thermal performance of the mycelium bricks.
+We plan future work to improve growing process and thermal performance of the mycelium bricks.

 July 2013, Rather than blowing agents, this insulation uses growing agents.
-It’s natural.
-It is made with agricultural waste and fungi.
-You can grow it in place.
-No hydrocarbons are involved, and it yields little to no toxic waste.
+It’s natural, made with agricultural waste and fungi.
+You grow it in place.
+It has No hydrocarbons, and it yields little to no toxic waste.
 Compared to most other insulation materials, it takes little energy to make the stuff

 A past project of Ecovative Design is their:

 that exhibits their insulation product’s properties.

 January 2019 – Critical Concrete – After the good results from our mycelium experimentations (mentioned in this link) during the Summer School 2018 we decided to explore further the promising results from the cardboard bricks to improve our production process.
 This new step in our research was lead by the objectives of reducing the economical costs and the time of the production for a future bigger scale production.